man0jvarma-bot/man0jvarma-bot/README.md

 💞️ I’m looking to collaborate on creating a time machine so I can finally catch up on all those Netflix shows.

 📫 How to reach me?
 Send a carrier pigeon.
 Just kidding!
-I'm on every social media platform simultaneously because multitasking is my middle name (actually, it's Eugene).
+I'm on every social media platform simultaneously because multitasking is my middle name.

-😄 Pronouns: He/him, she/her, they/them—whatever floats your ASCII boat!
+😄 Pronouns: He/him,they/them—whatever floats in your mind!

-⚡ Fun fact: Did you know that Ctrl + Alt + Delete was invented by a frustrated computer user who accidentally summoned a tech-savvy genie?
-True story!
+⚡ Fun fact: My life